nash5657/funMotifs/README.md

 # Functional Motifs http://bioinf.icm.uu.se/funmotifs

-funMotifs is developed to annotate transcription factor (TF) motifs with functional annotations.
+funMotifs is developed to annotate transcription factor (TF) motifs using functional annotations.
 The main module is src/funMotifsMain.py
 Parameters to specify the input files and other parameters should be given in a configuration file.
 An example of such configuration file is provided in conf/main_parameters.conf

 The datafiles that are specified in the main_parameters.conf have to be available for the tool to run.
 Please follow ReadMe files listed in the ReadMe directory to generate input datafiles and annotations for running funMotifs.